-Not necessarily directly related to Easter but we thought fun – we look at 10 expressions in French using the words oeuf, cloche or poule…
+By way of celebrating Easter, we look at 10 expressions in French using the words oeuf, cloche or poule (egg, bell or chick).

 It may sound funny but this is not something you want to hear.
 It generally refers to someone who is an idiot.